Mary Jo Eustace: Personal life

 Eustace married actor Dean McDermott on July 24, 1993.
-She moved to Los Angeles when McDermott went south to develop his acting career.
-They had one child, Jack Montgomery McDermott (born October 6, 1998) and were in the process of adopting a baby girl when McDermott began his affair with Tori Spelling.
+They moved to Los Angeles for McDermott's acting career.
+They had one child (born 1998) and were in the process of adopting a baby girl when McDermott began an affair with Tori Spelling.

 After 13 years of marriage, McDermott and Eustace divorced on February 12, 2006, and he married Spelling that May.
-She later finished the adoption of her daughter Lola Eustace (born July 7, 2005) as a single parent.
-Although McDermott was awarded joint custody of their son Jack, Eustace moved back to Canada with her children.
-She returned to Los Angeles in 2008, and has been based there since.
+She later finished the adoption of her daughter (born 2004) as a single parent.

+Although McDermott was awarded joint custody of their son, Eustace moved back to Canada with her children.
+She returned to Los Angeles in 2008 and has been based there since.